RoadieHQ/software-templates/scaffolder-templates/roadie-agent-scaffolder-action/skeleton/README.md

 Configure your Roadie instance to allow traffic from the IP address this Agent service is running.
 Enable and register a Roadie Agent `scaffolder-action` connection type in Roadie.
 The token used by this agent service should be configured as environment variable `BROKER_TOKEN`, the name of the Agent action is `${{ values.agent_name }}`.

-Modify the example scaffolder action handler in `src/myScaffolderActionHandler.js` to provide entities to your liking.
+Modify the example scaffolder action handler in `src/myScaffolderActionHandler.js` to run the custom scaffolder code.

 ## Running